CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/plugin-templates.md

 ## Usage

-In this example, we'll use a template designed for an AppEngine plugin that includes a UI5 frontend with JavaScript.
+In this example, we'll use a template designed for an CompuTec AppEngine plugin that includes a UI5 frontend with JavaScript.

 Open Windows Terminal and run the following command to install the templates: